omarbinsaleh/uber-clone-backend/README.md

 ## User Specific API Endpoints Implementation

-- Create a directory named `models` and in that `./models` directory create a file and name it `userModel.js`
+- Create a directory named `models` in the root and in that `./models` directory create a file and name it `userModel.js`
+- **Creating a Schema for User Model:**
-- Create a user schema in the `./models/userModel.js` file using `new mongoose.Schema()` constructor provided by the `mongoose` package and name it as `userSchema` .
+  \*\*\*\*Create a user schema in the `./models/userModel.js` file using `new mongoose.Schema()` constructor provided by the `mongoose` package and name it as `userSchema` .
+This `userSchema` will be used to create the user model.
-- Add custom methods
+- **Add custom methods**
+  There are two ways in mongoose to add custom methods to a Mongoose Model.
   - `schema.methods` : it is a way in Mongoose to add custom Instance-Level functions to a Model.
 These functions add behavior to individual document and can be accessible on each documents or instances of the Model.
 In our case, two such methods will be added -
     1. `userSchema.methods.generateAuthToken` : the purpose of this function is the generate a token using `jwt.sing(payload, secret)` method provided by the `jsonwebtoken` package.
 Here the `payload` contains user ID.
-    2. `userSchema.methods.comparePassword` : the purpose of this function is to compare a password provided with the old password using the `bcrypt.compare(password, oldPassword)` and return the decoded object with the user ID within it.
+    2. `userSchema.methods.comparePassword` : the purpose of this function is to compare a password provided with the old password using the `bcrypt.compare(data, encrypted)` and return `Boolean`.
   - `schema.static` : it is a way in Mongoose to add Model-Level custom function to a Model.
 In our case, such one method will be added -
     1. `userSchema.statics.hashPassword` : the purpose of this function is to hash a password using the `bcrypt.hashPassword(password, saltingRound)` provided by the `bcrypt` package and return the hashed password.
+- **Creating the User Model:**
-- Using the `userSchema` , create a user model named `userModel` with the help of the `mongoose.model(modelName, schema, collectionName)` .
+  Using the `userSchema` , create a user model named `userModel` with the help of the `mongoose.model(modelName, schema, collectionName)` .
 The followings are the explanation of each of the three arguments that the `mongoose.model(modelName, schema, collectionName)` method usually takes
   - **`modelName`** (required) : a String being used internally by the Mongoose to specify the name of the Model.
 Mongoose uses the `modelName` and auto-pluralizes it to create the collection name, unless the collection name are not specified manually by passing the third argument which is `collectionName`
   - `schema` (required): specify the structure of the model being created.
   - `collectionName` (optional): a String which is used to specify the collection name.